 What this letter means is that the DBS intend to place you on a list of people who can not work with children and/or vulnerable adults.

 Certain offences automatically bar people from working with children or adults and there is no right to make representations.

 For certain offences however you are able to make representations so that you are not included on the child and/or adult barred list.
 For more information on what regulated activity with children is, please visit here: Regulated Activity with Children

 Representations and the Barred List

-If you have already had your own representations rejected by the DBS we are able to appeal your case to the Upper Tribunal.
+If you have already had your own representations rejected by the DBS, we will be able to appeal your case to the Upper Tribunal.

 If you have been included on the barred list, but think it is unfair, we have experience in applying for people to be taken off the DBS barred lists.

 Please get in touch to discuss your case.